Dakumisu/Beesly/README.md

 # Run the local server at localhost:8080
 npm run dev

-# Build for production in the build/ directory
+# Build for production in the dist/ directory
 npm run build

+# Build for staging in the dist/ directory (with DEBUG features)
+npm run staging
 ```

 ## About